 Let me give you a few examples…

-- Comments or social media post complaining that people aren’t supporting local.
+- Comments or social media posts complaining that people aren’t supporting local.
 I know, people should support local, and I agree, but they should support YOU because you’re AWESOME, not because you’ve made them feel guilty for not supporting local.

 - Whining about some changes to the city, bus routes, neighboring businesses, corporate behemoths, etc. Same point as above, I want to support you because you’ve done a great job at getting me in there via great marketing, you’ve satisfied me with great service and delivered on your promises.
 Because of that, I want to support you.
 And if you’ve gone out of your way to exceed my expectations, I’ll support you through thick and thin.
 Fail on all those points and no, I won’t support you just because I feel bad that you failed to attract me and now a major corporate chain that HAS put effort into attracting me is moving in next door.

 - Crying that people aren’t loyal.
-Listen, if you’ve run your business as purely a commodity and have never gone above and beyond for me, then when someone else offers that commodity at a better rate, or THEY (whether someone else local or a big chain) goes above and beyond, I’m gone.
-You see Uber didn’t steal anyone’s business away.
-Taxi cabs can cry all they want, but the truth is that they never went above and beyond, they acted like a commodity and, when someone came around offering something better they lost.
+Listen, if you’ve run your business as purely a commodity and have never gone above and beyond for me, then when someone else offers that commodity at a better rate, or THEY (whether someone else local or a big chain) go above and beyond, I’m gone.
+You see, Uber didn’t steal anyone’s business away.
+Taxi cabs can cry all they want, but the truth is that they never went above and beyond, they acted like a commodity and, when someone came around offering something better, they lost.
 When you compete on commodity, there is ALWAYS someone who’ll undercut you.

 Those that truly are the best let their FANS tell the world, they don’t do it themselves.
 Does Apple go around saying that they are the best?
-No. In fact I’ve seen Apple execs say, on multiple occasions, that other companies have superior products.
+No. In fact, I’ve seen Apple execs say, on multiple occasions, that other companies have superior products.
 The difference is they’ve built a brand based on WHY they are in business, their mission, and it’s the Apple “cult” that goes around spreading their greatness.

 When you’re self-focused you leave no room for your clients to be the superstars.
-Stop talking about yourself and start talking about why your clients are the BEST.
+Stop talking about yourself and start talking about why your CLIENTS are the best.

-Snafu # 4 – Not realizing that every company is a marketing company FIRST
+Snafu # 4 – Not realizing that every company is a marketing company FIRST.

 A lot of small businesses have marketing all backwards.
 They see it as something they should do, if they happen to have some extra cash lying around.
 But the second cash gets tight, it’s the first thing that gets cut.